Michael-Alz/cs5500-final-backend/README.md

 -   Auth: teacher bearer token.
 -   Request body:
     ```json
+    {
+    	"require_survey": true,
+    	"mood_prompt": "How are you feeling heading into class?"
-    { "require_survey": true }
+    }
     ```
-    The flag is optional; the API also forces surveys when `course.requires_rebaseline` is true.
+    Both fields are optional.
+The API still enforces surveys when `course.requires_rebaseline` is true, and it falls back to `"How are you feeling today?"` when `mood_prompt` is missing or blank.
 -   Response 201:
     ```json
     {